 Citizenship Assistance Fund:

 There are 11,000+ immigrants eligible for citizenship in Maine.
-Through canvassing and community partnerships, we will find and reach this population to provide financial, translation, legal, and administrative support in the citizenship application process
+Through canvassing and community partnerships, we will find and reach this population to connect them to financial, translation, legal, and administrative support and resources to help them with the citizenship application process

 Your Vote Matters Campaign: